 - Know the terms and definitions in the PMBOK very well and don't forget the glossary.
 This alone can help you answer about 20% of the exam questions correctly.

-- I opted for the Whizlabs PMP Exam Simulator (about USD 100 or so) to earn my 35 Contact Hours of PM Education.
-However, this product has been discontinued.
+- I opted for an online PMP Exam Simulator (about USD 100 or so) to earn my 35 Contact Hours of PM Education.
 An excellent option that I discovered after I passed my exam, is the PM Prepcast.
 Recently, I had a chance to evaluate the new video PM Prepcast.
-You can read my detailed review here.
+You can read my detailed review of PM Prepcast.